amy-marais/eBookstore---Python-and-SQLite-Program/README.md

 Amy Marais

 ## Acknowledgements
-The program was written as a task for a Hyperiondev data science bootcamp, and my mentor, Daniel Cornelius, helped me refine th program.
+The program was written as a task for a Hyperiondev data science bootcamp, and my mentor, Daniel Cornelius, helped me refine the program.